Beyond Human Data: Scaling Self-Training for Problem-Solving with Language Models: Expectation-Maximization for Reinforced Self-Training

 \RestyleAlgo{ruled}

-\paragraph{\method} Motivated by the EM framework, we now discuss a simplified version of ReST approach by \citet{gulcehre2023reinforced}.
-This approach, which we call \method{} for clarity, decouples data collection~(E-step) and policy optimization~(M-step) in a typical RL pipeline.
+\paragraph{\method} Motivated by the EM framework, we now discuss a simplified version of Reinforced Self-Training~(ReST) approach by \citet{gulcehre2023reinforced}.
+This approach, which we call \method{}, decouples data collection~(E-step) and policy optimization~(M-step) in a typical RL pipeline.
 Algorithm \ref{algo:multi_step_rest} outlines the \method{} algorithm with multiple iterations, where each iteration corresponds to one \grow{} and \improve{} step.
 We describe these steps in detail below.